Rogaland/spring-role-http-header/README.md

 ```
 ## Documentation
 If the role is present nothing will happen.
 If the header is missing a `MissingHeaderException` will be thrown.
-If the value in the header is not equal to the role in `@FintRole` a `ForbiddenException` is thrown.
+If the value in the header is not equal to the role in `@FintRole` a `RoleForbiddenException` is thrown.

 ### Annotations
 | Annotation        | Description           |